deanturpin/superdean.com/reviews.md

 ### Forge and Foster

-Jamming on the high-end Hublot "porthole" aestetic.
+Jamming on the high-end Hublot "porthole" aesthetic.
 Inexpensive but perfectly reliable chinese movements.

 ![Forge and Foster](forge_and_foster.jpg)